Prince-Sharma002/Web-Development-/Notes of Web Development/Short Important Notes.md

   initial-scale means deafult zoom level when page is loaded initailly minimum-scale means minimum zoom out possible( zoom out - use to view larger of element )  .

-- To divide a div using tailwind css use flex auto with width property where w-64 means 64% width.
+- To divide a div using tailwind css use flex auto with width property inside css and you can also use important property .
 -